Five Common Mistakes When Filing A VA Disability Claim

-Here at Hill and Ponton, we know that the process of filing VA disability claims for disability benefits can be very frustrating and confusing.
+Here at Hill and Ponton, we know that the process of filing VA disability claims for veterans disability benefits can be very frustrating and confusing.
 Any veteran who has not yet started the VA claims process has probably heard about the delays and lengthy appeals process.
 For any disabled veteran who needs help making their way through this process with the U.S. Department of Veterans Affairs, there are five common mistakes to avoid when filing for VA disability benefits:

 1. Not Filing Your Claim Right Away for Disability Benefits

 One of the most common mistakes I have seen is not putting in a VA claim right away.
 There is no statute of limitations for eligible veterans to file a claim for VA disability compensation benefits.
-If a veteran has been wondering if they are eligible or waiting to see if their symptoms have improved, not filing a disability claim right away could potentially lose them a lot of money.
+If a veteran has been wondering if they are eligible or waiting to see if their symptoms of their mental health or medical condition have improved, not filing a disability claim right away could potentially lose them a lot of money.

 If a veteran receives an award, either through their first decision or on appeal, the benefits will be paid to them retroactively from the date the veteran’s original claim.

 2. Giving Up on Your Disability Claim

 As mentioned above, the appeals process is slow and complicated.
 Adding to the fact that some veterans have financial hardships that they may be going through while waiting on a disability rating, it seems like it would just be easier to give up.
 Most of the time, a finding of service connection is also required to be able to secure other VA benefits such as health care.
+Sticking with your disability compensation claim and dealing with the board of veterans appeals can be worth it when you obtain

 3. Failing to Learn How the VA Decides to Give You Veterans Benefits